japila-books/apache-spark-internals/docs/storage/BlockManager.md

 BlockManager [blockManagerId] re-registering with master
 ```

-reregister then xref:BlockManagerMaster.adoc#registerBlockManager[registers itself to the driver's `BlockManagerMaster`] (just as it was when <<initialize, BlockManager was initializing>>).
-It passes the xref:storage:BlockManagerId.adoc[], the maximum memory (as `maxMemory`), and the xref:storage:BlockManagerSlaveEndpoint.adoc[].
+reregister then BlockManagerMaster.md#registerBlockManager[registers itself to the driver's `BlockManagerMaster`] (just as it was when <<initialize, BlockManager was initializing>>).
+It passes the storage:BlockManagerId.md[], the maximum memory (as `maxMemory`), and the storage:BlockManagerSlaveEndpoint.md[].

-reregister will then report all the local blocks to the xref:BlockManagerMaster.adoc[BlockManagerMaster].
+reregister will then report all the local blocks to the BlockManagerMaster.md[BlockManagerMaster].

 You should see the following INFO message in the logs: